 There is no good case to be made (other than the direct prevention of a goal) for penalising ‘gained benefit’ simply because a ball has been propelled towards and hit a player, that is usually just a lack of skill by an opponent attempting a pass or a shot (or deliberate ‘looking for a foot’ because players have become accustomed to being rewarded for ‘finding a foot’).
 Most instances of ball-body contact should cause no interruption to play – play should continue.
 At the extreme a player who is hit with the ball may have been hit as a result of dangerous or reckless play by an opponent: in such cases the player who propelled the ball who should be penalised – not the player hit with it.
 That of course brings us to the dangerous shot at the goal – about which another myth has been created and there is another “dead horse”.

-http://wp.me/pKOEk-1Ij The silly lie that a shot at goal cannot be dangerous.
+http://wp.me/pKOEk-1Ij The silly lie that an ‘on target’ shot at goal cannot be dangerous.